 The process of experience capitalisation starts with a first workshop, in Nakuru, Kenya at the Merica Hotel and includes representatives of the organisations participating in the Vijabiz project.

-The 3-day discussions and interactions among participants are expected to lead to:
+The three-day discussions and interactions among participants are expected to lead to:

 - specific skills among participants to start and complete a capitalisation process, and to draw lessons by doing it;